ladla8602/dca-docs/resources/docs/1.0/overview.md

 <a name="section-1"></a>
 ## Introduction

-Doctor's Digital Flutter App - This project cantains flutter source code for Digital Clinic UI kit.
+Our Flutter Apps - This project cantains flutter source code.

 You can use this project to develop elegant.
-User can book appointment of doctor, find lab and also find doctor by specialities with Digital Clinic app template.
-Digital Clinic developed using Flutter.
-That means that template is compatible for both Android and iOS.
+This template is compatible for both Android and iOS.
 In this app Animation added, clean code, well formated, easy to understand and much more.
 I don’t have word for describe.
 So, please install our android demo app and check all features and design by your self.
 We are building more features and screen in future so be sure to get app updates by pusrchasing this template.

 The awesome looking app can be used for both Android and iOS platforms.
 It is optimized coded and easy to customize.